krismuniz/js-to-json-logic/README.md

 ### How it Works

-To parse input code, this module uses `@babel/parser` and `@babel/traverse` to parse JavaScript code into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+To parse input code, this module uses `@babel/parser` to parse JavaScript code into an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 The tree is then transformed into a JSON Logic object.

 Said object is can then be used with the [`json-logic-js`](https://npmjs.com/package/json-logic-js) module to apply the interpreted rules to any type of data.
 [Learn More](http://jsonlogic.com)